-- "Thank you" notices circulated after the election. - 1.5.4 For example, if an advertisement is published in a newspaper or other periodical publication which carries a publication date (i.e., the date printed on the paper) that is during the election period, the advertisement will be regarded as an election expense.
-If the publication date is before or after the election period, the advertisement is not regarded as an election expense. - 1.5.5 The cost of an opinion poll or other similar survey taken within the period of 60 days before polling day will be regarded as an election expense [Section 31(1)(b) and Schedule to Act 1(g)].
+- 1.5.4 For example if an advertisement is published in a newspaper or other periodical publication that carries a publication date (i.e., the date printed on the paper) which is during the election period, the advertisement will be regarded as an election expense.
+If the publication date is before or after the election period, the advertisement is not regarded as an election expense. - 1.5.5 The cost of an opinion poll or other similar survey that is taken within the period of 60 days before polling day will be regarded as an election expense [Section 31(1)(b) and Schedule to $Act \ 1(g)$].

-1.6 What are election expenses?
+1.6.
+What are election expenses?

-- 1.6.1 The legislation provides that election expenses are those and only those set out in the definition of election expenses in Appendix 1, incurred in the provision of property, goods or services for use at the election during the election period (14 January 2020 to 8 February 2020) in order to: - promote or oppose the interests of a political party or the election of a candidate, or - present the policies of a political party or the comments of a political party on the policies of another political party or of a candidate at the election, or - solicit votes for or against a candidate, or - present the policies of a candidate or the views of a candidate on any matter connected with the election or the comments of a candidate on the policies of a political party or of another candidate at the election, or - otherwise to influence the outcome of the election [Section 31(1)(a) and Schedule to Actl. - 1.6.2 Where property, goods or services, provided free or below cost, are used during the election period, they are regarded as election expenses that must be taken into account as election spending by the relevant agent at their commercial price [Section 31(2)].
-[An example might be where a printing company agrees to provide, free of charge, election literature that would normally cost €1,500.]
-This supply of material must be authorised and taken into account at its commercial price less any normal discount which may be available. - 1.6.3 It should be noted that where free or below cost services are provided by a business/company, they cannot exceed the value of €200 unless the business/company is registered as a corporate donor with the Standards Commission. - 1.6.4 Election expenses include payments to paid campaign workers where receipted.

-1.6.5 It is not possible to give definitive examples in these guidelines of all types of election expenses.
-If you are unsure as to whether an expense item should be accounted for as an election expense you should contact the Standards Commission Secretariat for advice.
+- 1.6.1 The legislation provides that election expenses are those and only those, set out in the definition of election expenses in Appendix 1, that are incurred in the provision of property, goods or services for use at the election during the election period [Section 31(1)(a) and Schedule to Act] (xxxxxxx 2024 to xxxxxx 2024) in order to: - promote or oppose the interests of a political party or the election of a candidate or a political group formed in accordance with the rules of procedure of the European Parliament, or - present the policies of a political party or the comments of a political party on the policies of another political party or of a candidate at the election, or - solicit votes for or against a candidate, or - present the policies of a candidate or the views of a candidate on any matter connected with the election or the comments of a candidate on the policies of a political party or of another candidate at the election, or - otherwise to influence the outcome of the election. - 1.6.2 Where property, goods or services, which have been provided free or below cost, are used during the election period, they are regarded as election expenses which must be taken into account as election spending by the relevant agent at their commercial price [Section 31(2)].
+[An example might be where a printing company agrees to provide, free of charge, election literature which would normally cost €1,500.]
+This supply of material must be authorised and taken into account at its commercial price less any normal discount which may be available. - 1.6.3 It should be noted that where free or below cost services are provided by a business/company they cannot exceed the value of €200 unless the business/company is registered as a corporate donor with the Standards Commission. - 1.6.4 Election expenses include payments to paid campaign workers where receipted. - 1.6.5 It is not possible to give definitive examples in these guidelines of all types of election expenses.
+If you are unsure as to whether an expense item should be accounted for as an election expense, contact the Standards Commission Secretariat for advice.

-Election Expenses which are met out of public funds
+Election Expenses met out of public funds